Can Food Ease My Anxiety and Depression?

 Foods That Can Reduce Anxiety and Depression

 The next obvious question is, “what SHOULD I be eating?”
-And, the general answer is that we should all be eating mostly whole foods.
+And, the general answer is that we should all be eating mostly whole foods without additives.
 These are foods that are not processed and don’t contain additives or artificial substances.
 Obviously, all fruits and vegetables fall into this category, but so does fish, chicken (no, not the nuggets!), meat (not processed), eggs, nuts, seeds, whole grains, fermented dairy (yogurt, kefir), olive oil and dark chocolate (yay!).

 Believe me, I know the idea of eating this way all the time is overwhelming.
 I mean, who has time to shop for, prep and cook meals made with whole foods every day?
 Not many people!
 So, when I work with my clients, we start small.
 You would be amazed at how good you feel if you can make one or two small changes that you are able to sustain over time!
 Just replacing soda with water makes a huge difference!
 And, you don’t need to quit soda cold turkey - start by simply increasing your water intake throughout the day.
 If you focus on drinking half of your body weight in ounces of water, you will find that you crave soda less.
 And then maybe you make it a goal to add one vegetable to your dinner, and then to your lunch, etc. You get the picture - success builds on success and, when you begin to feel better physically, your mood improves, your energy level increases, you start to move your body more, and then you eventually get to a place where you feel strong, healthy and empowered!